bluegreen-labs/phenor/README.md

                               par = optim.par$par)
 ```

-Easy model validation can be achieved using the **model_validation()** and **model_comparison()** functions.
+Easy model calibration / validation can be achieved using the **model_calibration()** and **model_comparison()** functions.
 Which either allow for quick screening for model development, or the comparison of a suite of models (using different starting parameters).
 I hope this gets you started.

 ### Model projections and spatial data